macOS Unified Log Collection

 • Advanced Filtering: Filter by subsystem, category, process, log level, and custom predicates

-• Rich Metadata: Extract comprehensive macOS-specific metadata (subsystem, process, activity)
+• Rich Metadata: Extract macOS-specific metadata (subsystem, process, activity)

 • Performance Optimization: Batch processing and configurable flush intervals